 The first thing you notice about Leh is the cold.
+People were frantically blowing warm air into their fists as we moved out of the plane.
 Even inside the airport, its freezing.
 Outside, there is a royal aura around the city.
-The land is frozen in time, with the mountains shielding it from mortal concerns.
+The land is frozen in time, and the mountains shield it from mortal concerns.

 If you are one of those people who get offended when someone is fat shamed, here is a message: You are an idiot.
 Because it depends on the situation.
 Normally, I don’t care about a person’s health choices.
 But in places like these, you will be slowing the entire team down.
 That means late meals and shorter sleep times.
 I could kill for less.

-Our hotel room heater didn’t work, so we slept at -15˚C that night.
-Talk about fast acclimatisation.
-With TTH(Trek the Himalayas) as our organiser, this was guaranteed to be a fun trip.
+On reaching the hotel, we discovered that the heater didn’t work.
+So we slept in -15˚C that night.
+Talk about fast acclimatization.
+With TTH(Trek the Himalayas) as our organizer, this was guaranteed to be a fun trip.
 More on that later.

 Today was spent reaching base camp.
 The Zanskar river is simply mesmerizing.
 And the sky… you can see the stars dazzling the nearby mountains.
 Everything is dark yet bright, and so very beautiful.